Last Updated: 10th April 2025

 3.5 Service Limitations

-While we strive to accommodate unlimited requests and revisions, the service is subject to fair use principles.
-This means we will work through your queue diligently, but we may not be able to complete a very large number of complex requests simultaneously within a short period.
-If we believe a client’s usage is far beyond normal (for example, submitting dozens of large projects at once in a way that overloads our team and exceeds our designated daily capacity), we will discuss a schedule or recommend an upgraded plan to ensure we can maintain quality and timely delivery for you and other clients.
+We will work through your design queue diligently, but we may not be able to complete a very large number of complex requests simultaneously within a short period if you are on the wrong plan.
+If we believe a client’s usage is far beyond what was agreed (for example, submitting dozens of large projects at once in a way that overloads our team and exceeds our agreed designated daily capacity), we will discuss a schedule or recommend an upgraded plan to ensure we can maintain quality and timely delivery for you and other clients.
 We also do not create original content outside of design (for example, copywriting text for your designs) unless explicitly included in your plan.
 We rely on you to provide the content (text, product images, etc.) that goes into the designs, except for minor filler text or basic headlines which we can help refine.

 4. Intellectual Property and Ownership of Deliverables